Optional Practical Training

 - STEM OPT has a cumulative unemployment period of 150 days during the 24-month extension.

-- Once it has been granted by the US Citizenship & Immigration Services (USCIS) OPT
+- Once it has been granted by the US Citizenship & Immigration Services (USCIS) OPT cannot be canceled.

 - Graduate students who complete all the degree requirements early in their graduating